sebastian-lenz/typedoc/CONTRIBUTING.md

 #### Linting

 To lint the TypeDoc code, run `npm run lint`.
-This will start tslint and check all files for stylistic problems.
-You can also install a tslint plugin for your editor to show most style problems as you type.
+This will use both eslint and prettier to check all files for stylistic problems.
+You can also install plugins for your editor to show most style problems as you type.

-You can automatically fix some style problems by running `npm run lint -- --fix`.
+You can automatically fix some style problems by running `npx prettier --write .`.

 #### Building